AnikitDeveloper96/Wallpaper-App-Flutter/README.md

-# Wallify: Dynamic Wallpapers & Live Videos 🌈
+# Canvas: Dynamic Wallpapers & Live Videos 🌈

-Welcome to **Wallify**, your ultimate destination for stunning wallpapers and captivating live videos\!
+Welcome to **Canvas**, your ultimate destination for stunning wallpapers and captivating live videos\!
 Built with **Flutter**, this cross-platform mobile application delivers a seamless experience for discovering and personalizing your device's background.
 Wallify leverages the extensive content library of the **Pexels API** to provide an endless stream of high-quality visuals, complete with powerful search capabilities for both photos and videos.

 This project showcases efficient API integration, responsive UI design, and robust data handling to create a fluid and engaging user experience.